BAkinmarin/the-cleaning-hack-calculator/README.md

 ## A Python command line calculator
-> This application is a Python based calculation for a cleaning company used to produce a estimate for client jobs.
-The application requires the user to enter their name, mobile number and email before entering the details required to produce an estimate.
+> This application is a Python based calculation for a real cleaning company, The Cleaning Hack, which is used to produce a free cleaning estimate for potential clients.
+The application requires the user to enter their name, mobile number and email which is validated prior to entering the details required to produce an estimate such as number of bedrooms, bathrooms, living spaces.

 ### - By Bola Akinmarin

 ### **[Live site](https://)**

 ### **[Repository](https://)**